Netflix/lemur/docs/administration.rst

           LEMUR_PORTS_FOR_DEPLOYED_CERTIFICATE_CHECK = [443]

-.. data:: LEMUR_DEPLOYED_CERTIFICATE_CHECK_UPDATE_MODE
+.. data:: LEMUR_DEPLOYED_CERTIFICATE_CHECK_COMMIT_MODE
     :noindex:

-       Specifies whether or not to use update mode when running the deployed certificate check.
+       Specifies whether or not to commit changes when running the deployed certificate check.
 If False, the DB will not be updated; network calls will still be made and logs/metrics will be emitted.

        ::

-          LEMUR_DEPLOYED_CERTIFICATE_CHECK_UPDATE_MODE = True
+          LEMUR_DEPLOYED_CERTIFICATE_CHECK_COMMIT_MODE = True

 .. data:: LEMUR_DEPLOYED_CERTIFICATE_CHECK_EXCLUDED_DOMAINS
     :noindex: